Anna Louise Strong: Move to Russia

 At a loss as to what to do she took her friend Lincoln Steffens' advice and in 1921 traveled to Poland and Russia serving as a correspondent for the American Friends Service Committee.
 The purpose of going was to provide the first foreign relief to the Volga famine victims.
 After a year of that, she was named Moscow correspondent for the International News Service.
 Strong drew many observations while in Europe which inspired her to write.
 Some of her works are The First Time in History (preface by Leon Trotsky) (1924), and Children of Revolution (1925).

 After remaining in the area for several years, Strong grew to become an enthusiastic supporter of socialism in the newly formed Soviet Union, supporting herself as a foreign correspondent for varying "radical American newspapers" and others such as The Nation.
 In 1925, during the era of the New Economic Policy in the USSR, she returned to the United States to arouse interest among businessmen in industrial investment and development in the Soviet Union.
 During this time Strong also lectured widely and became well known as an authority on "soft news" (e.g. How to get an apartment) about the USSR.
 As she continued to "wave the banner for the needy and downtrodden" wherever there was a revolution there was "Ms. Strong," and she became further convinced by what she experienced that socialism might be the answer to problems in the world.
-There were even invitations sent out to "hear Anna Louise Strong discuss her travels in Russia."

 Travels in Asia

 In the late 1920s, Strong traveled in China and other parts of Asia.
 She became friends with Soong Ching-ling and Zhou Enlai.
-As always, her travels led to books: China's Millions (1928), Red Star in Samarkand (1929).
-It was during this time that she became friends with "Communist leader Zhou Enlai."
-She visited China in 1925, meeting with Feng Yuxiang and Soong Qing-ling and again in 1927, witnessing the failure of KMT-CPC cooperation, leading to her book, " China's Millions" which was published in the United States.
+As always, her travels led to books including China's Millions (1928) and Red Star in Samarkand (1929).
+She visited China in 1925, meeting with Feng Yuxiang, and again in 1927, witnessing the failure of the First United Front between the Chinese Communist Party (CCP) and Kuomintang (KMT).